joker3serri/Bit/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Other

 ## Objective
 _Describe in one line what the purpose of this PR is.
-For example: what bug your fixing or what new feature you're adding._
+For example: what bug you're fixing or what new feature you're adding._

 ## Code changes
 _Explain the changes you've made to each file or major component.
 This should help the reviewer understand your changes._